 - Stroll or roll the Iron Horse Trail to enjoy the mountain scenery and find other caches.
 You can continue west beyond the APE tribute cache, or go south from Hyak around Lake Keechelus.
 Bookmark list of Hyak-Rattlesnake caches.

 - Trade your trackables at the Travel Bug Depot (at the Welcome table).

-- Get your exclusive APE event coin and T-shirt, as well as our Washington State geocoins.
+- Get your exclusive APE event coin and shirt, as well as our Washington State geocoins.

-- Our main venue at Hyak has 250 spaces, and is shared with other park users.
-Hyak is part of Iron Horse State Park and requires a Discover Pass (day or annual); our parking attendants will sell you a $10 day pass if you don't have one or you can buy one at the on-site kiosk.
+- Hyak parking requires a Discover Pass (day or annual); our parking attendants will sell you a $10 day pass if you don't have one, or you can buy one at the on-site kiosk.

-- We will also direct vehicles to the nearby Forest Service lot, which is 1/3-mile down the Iron Horse Trail.
-The USFS lot requires a Northwest Forest Pass (day or annual); we'll have $5 day passes for sale.
+- The nearby Forest Service lot requires a Northwest Forest Pass (day or annual); we'll have $5 day passes for sale.

 Hiking: The hike from Hyak to the APE tribute cache is 3 miles (6 miles round trip, including two trips through the tunnel).
 The Iron Horse Trail is a broad, flat, packed-gravel trail with little elevation change.
 It’s an easy hike.
 Bookmark list of caches.